 Wrigley’s Forceps: This style of forceps is used in deliveries where the baby is further down in the birth canal.
 It’s a shorter instrument that minimizes the risk of uterine rupture.

-Why Are Forceps Used During Birth?
+When Are Forceps Used During Birth?

 Of course, the goal for any doctor when delivering a baby is to do so without any complications.
 But life doesn’t always work out that way.
 Doctors use forceps in deliveries that need some sort of doctor intervention.
 These cases are called assisted deliveries.